tresoldi/ngesh/manuscript/paper.md

 such as ratios of birth and death, and constraints, such as branch lengths and minimum number of taxa.
-The library can label taxa progressive enumeration or with random names that are easy to pronounce (e.g. "Sume" and "Fekobir") or which imitate the binominal nomenclature (e.g. "Sburas wioris" and "Zurbata pusso").
+The library can label taxa progressive enumeration or with random names that are easy to pronounce (e.g., "Sume" and "Fekobir") or which imitate the binominal nomenclature (e.g., "Sburas wioris" and "Zurbata pusso").
 Character evolution related to the tree topology can likewise be simulated, including *ex novo* mutations and horizontal gene transfers.
 Results can be manipulated in diverse